 Principles of Consolidation The consolidated statements include the accounts of TMNG and its wholly-owned subsidiaries.
-On January 2, 2007, the Company acquired one-hundred percent of the outstanding common stock of Cartesian Limited ( Cartesian ), a United Kingdom-based software engineering and consulting firm.
+On August 3, 2007, the Company acquired all of the outstanding membership interests of RVA Consulting, LLC (RVA), a New Jersey based consulting firm specializing in the communications industry.
+The results of RVA are included in the results of operations subsequent to the date of acquisition.
+On January 2, 2007, the Company acquired one-hundred percent of the outstanding common stock of Cartesian Limited (Cartesian), a United Kingdom-based software engineering and consulting firm.
 The results of Cartesian are included in the results of operations subsequent to the date of acquisition.
 A wholly-owned subsidiary, Cambridge Adventis Ltd., was formed in March 2006.
 On April 3, 2006, Cambridge Adventis Ltd. acquired the business and primary assets of Adventis Ltd., the international operations of Adventis Corporation, a global consulting firm specializing in telecom, technology and digital media.
 The results of Cambridge Adventis Ltd. are included in the results of operations subsequent to the date of formation.

-Revenue Recognition We recognize revenue from time and materials consulting contracts in the period in which our services are performed.
-In addition to time and materials contracts, our other types of contracts include time and materials contracts not to exceed contract price, fixed fee contracts, and contingent fee contracts.
-We recognize revenues on fixed fee contracts and time and materials contracts not to exceed contract price using the percentage of completion method prescribed by AICPA Statement of Position (SOP) No. 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts.
+Revenue Recognition The Company recognizes revenue from time and materials consulting contracts in the period in which its services are performed.
+In addition to time and materials contracts, the Company s other types of contracts may include time and materials contracts not to exceed contract price, fixed fee contracts, and contingent fee contracts.
+The Company recognizes revenues on milestone or deliverables-based fixed fee contracts and time and materials contracts not to exceed contract price using the percentage of completion method prescribed by AICPA Statement of Position (SOP) No. 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts.
+For fixed fee contracts where services are not based on providing deliverables or achieving milestones, the Company recognizes revenue on a straight-line basis over the period during which such services are expected to be performed.

 As a result of the Cartesian acquisition, the Company now develops, installs and supports customer software in addition to its traditional consulting services.
 The Company recognizes revenue in connection with its software sales agreements utilizing the SOP No. 81-1 percentage of completion method.
-These agreements include software right-to-use licenses ( RTU s ) and related customization and implementation services.
+These agreements include software right-to-use licenses ($RTU \ s$) and related customization and implementation services.
 Due to the long-term nature of the software implementation and the extensive software customization based on customer specific requirements normally experienced by the Company, both the RTU and implementation services are treated as a single element for revenue recognition purposes.

 The SOP No. 81-1 percentage-of-completion methodology involves recognizing revenue using the percentage of services completed, on a current cumulative cost to total cost basis, using a reasonably consistent profit margin over the period.
 Due to the longer term nature of these projects, developing the estimates of costs often requires significant judgment.
 Factors that must be considered in estimating the progress of work completed and ultimate cost of the projects include, but are not limited to, the availability of labor and labor productivity, the nature and complexity of the work to be performed, and the impact of delayed performance.
-If changes occur in delivery, productivity or other factors used in developing the estimates of costs or revenues, we revise our cost and revenue estimates, which may result in increases or decreases in revenues and costs, and such revisions are reflected in income in the period in which the facts that give rise to that revision become known.
+If changes occur in delivery, productivity or other factors used in developing the estimates of costs or revenues, the Company revises its cost and revenue estimates, which may result in increases or decreases in revenues and costs, and such revisions are reflected in income in the period in which the facts that give rise to that revision become known.